 3 Reasons to Turn off the App Store

-Your kids can circumvent your parental controls – if you download a filtered browser like Mobicip or Covenant Eyes for your child’s smartphone, then he/she can simply download another browser (Chrome, Google, Opera, Dolphin, etc.) in order to circumvent the monitored browser.
+Your kids can circumvent your parental controls – kids can download browsers (Chrome, Google, Opera, Dolphin, etc.) that circumvent parental monitoring.
 Another popular circumvention technique is to download what’s called a Virtual Private Network app (VPN), which allows your child to punch through any network controls you have in your home (i.e., on the router) and surf the internet unfiltered.

 Your kids might spend a lot of your money – in-app purchases can cause a lot of trouble.
 I frequently receive messages from moms who are receiving monthly charges on their credit cards for apps their kids have downloaded and now they want to stop the charges.
 There are multiple issues with this situation that are very easy to prevent.
-First, this means that the child has access to the app store and “in-app purchases” are turned on [read about how to turn off in-app purchases here or see the image below].
+The primary issue is that the child has access to the app store and “in-app purchases” are turned on.
+Keep reading to learn how to turn off in-app purchases.

 Bonus Reason: Kids are Curious Creatures

-Mom and dad, you know this.
-When your child is riding the bus and see five other kids huddled around a phone playing the latest game or reading the latest juicy story on Episode, curiosity might take over.
+Mom and Dad, you know this.
+When your child is riding the bus and sees five other kids huddled around a phone playing Minecraft or Roblox, curiosity might take over.
 The next time they’re in their bedroom (no Internet access in the bedroom either!) they might begin just cruising the app store.

 Disable Google Play on Android Devices (a bit more work)